hammadjaved47/hammadjaved47/README.md

 <h1 align="left" font="bold">Who am I?😃.</h1>

 My name is Syed Musab 😉, A Computer Science graduate from Sir Syed University of Engineering and Technology 🧑‍💻 [@SSUET](https://www.ssuet.edu.pk/) .
 I am a guy who is always in curiosity to learn something new.
 Hi, I'm a Flutter Developer with nearly 3 years of experience with flutter.
-I have worked on mainly some of the following app domains: \nHealth Care \nSocial Media \nFintech \nB2B \nTourism \nAirlines.
+I have worked on mainly some of the following app domains:

+🚩Health Care
+🚩Social Media
+🚩Fintech
+🚩B2B
+🚩Tourism
+🚩Airlines

 I am a person with a powerful weapon of pen to poetries and words for creativity.
 Always in a curiosity to explore something extraordinary and interesting.

 <div>
 <h3 align="center">Technologies & Tools 🛠</h3>